MAJMAD/No-Contact-Control/README.md

 # No-Contact-Control
-The Marble Maze Demos code
+The Marble Maze Demo's code

+The Marble Maze uses three main codes in order to operate.
+These codes are HexapodMarble3.py, Arduino_Sensor_Final.ino, and Motion.txt.
+Each of these is run from a different device.